-*The Research fees quoted above are correct for 2015-16 but subject to change for 2016-17.
-These figures will be amended when Research fees for 2016-17 are confirmed by the Research Council.
+*The Research fees quoted above for non-EU students are correct for 2018-19 but subject to change for 2019-20.

 Fees for part-time courses are usually a proportion of the full-time fee depending on the number of modules studied.
 To check the fee for a particular course, search for the course in our online prospectus and click on the Fees & Funding tab.

 If you are offered a place on a course, your offer letter will contain details of your tuition fees.
 You will be expected to pay a minimum of 50% of your fees at the start of the course.

 If you require a Confirmation of Acceptance for Studies (CAS) number to obtain a visa to study in the UK, before a CAS number can be issued to you, you will need to either: